Radial M\"untz-Sz\'asz Networks: Neural Architectures with Learnable Power Bases for Multidimensional Singularities: Foundations: Preliminaries and Separability Obstruction

-\paragraph{Limitations of Müntz-Szász theorem for singular approximation.} The Müntz-Szász theorem, while foundational, has several limitations for our purposes.
+\paragraph{Limitations of the Müntz-Szász Theorem for Singular Approximation} The Müntz-Szász theorem, although foundational, has several limitations in our purposes.
 First, it concerns positive exponents on $[0,1]$, whereas singular functions require negative exponents.
-Second, the theorem guarantees density but not efficiency.
+Second, the theorem guarantees density but does not ensure efficiency.
 Third, the logarithm $\log x$ cannot be represented as a finite linear combination of powers.
 Finally, the theorem is one-dimensional.

 We now establish a density result for radial Müntz-type expansions that addresses these limitations, extending the classical theorem to multidimensional radial $L^2$ spaces with negative exponents.

 \begin{definition}[Radial Müntz space] Let $\Lambda = \{\mu_k\}_{k=1}^\infty \subset \R$ be a sequence of distinct real exponents.
 Define the radial Müntz space on the annulus $A_{a,b} = \{\bx \in \R^d : a \leq \norm{\bx} \leq b\}$ with $0 < a < b$ as: